v2sCollections/Constellation/README.md

 - Better FOV when in dialogue.
 - Increased the distance at which the map marker is visible.
 - Increased the distance at which objects can be scanned.
-- Increased the speed of Grabbing objects and Bodies.
 - Increased the speed of Air Lock Animations.
 It comes with various speed multipliers for you to choose from.
 - Increased the speed of Furniture animations.
 It comes with various speed multipliers for you to choose from.
 - Reduced the time it takes for Vendors to refresh their inventory from 2 days to 1.